adai183/openUI/README.md

 # Open UI
 A React component library containing both primitives and complex UI.
-Coming Soon!

 # About
 At the moment, this project is a work in progress.
 We have combined primitive components from multiple React component libraries to make a completely open source UI component library that you can can use in your project!